-Immerse Hebrides are a unique boat tour and wild swimming family-run company based on the Isle of Lewis.
-Skipper Neil with over 30 years’ experience of the local waters and his wife Norma, an ex-competitive and highly experienced adventure swimmer are the perfect combination for your seabound adventures.
-Being native islanders you'll also hear the true and some 'not-so-true' stories and fables of the history & growing up in the Hebrides.
+Immerse Hebrides are a unique boat tour and sea swimming family-run company based on the Isle of Lewis.
+Skipper Neil with over 30 years experience of the local waters and his wife Norma, a highly experienced adventure sea swimmer are the perfect combination for your seabound adventures.
+Being native islanders you'll also hear the true and some 'not-so-truel' stories and fables of growing up in the Hebrides.

-On our boat trips we have regular sightings of seals, dolphins, gannets, shags, guillemots and the occasional sighting of whales and basking sharks, wildlife enthusiasts will not be disappointed.
-We are also WISE accredited safe boat tour operators and WISE scheme adventure guide approved.
+We have regular sightings of minke whale, dolphins, gannets, shags, guillimots and the occasional sighting of humpback whales and basking sharks, wildlife enthusiasts you will not be disappointed.
+We are also WISE accredited safe boat operators and adventure guides.

-Visit our website to book or email us for enquiries.
+Visit our website www.immersehebrides.com to book or email us on info@immersehebrides.com for enquiries.

 Open all year (1 Jan 2023 - 31 Dec 2023) |